Does DEGIRO offer "free" ETFs? Discover all the associated costs

 - Recurring costs: €2/year (TER), plus potential spread costs when buying/selling

 This calculation assumes that the ETF price does not change over the year (important for understanding the impact of the TER).
-This example highlights that, while the costs are relatively low, they are not zero.
+The example highlights how the new model significantly reduced costs compared to the previous one: the transaction commission and connectivity fee are gone, leaving essentially the handling fee, the TER, and the spread.

 Conclusion

-Despite these changes, investing in ETFs through DEGIRO can still be a cost-effective option, especially for those looking for simplicity and competitive fees.
+Overall, investing in ETFs through DEGIRO remains a competitive option, especially for those looking for simplicity and low costs.
 The key is to fully understand the pricing structure and how it impacts your financial goals.